algotrade-course/OneStepAhead/README.md

 in case of LONG position.

 ### Optuna
-- Criterion: maximum ROI
+- Objective: Maximizing Sharpe ratio
 - Sampler: TPESampler
-- Number of startup trails: 100
+- Number of startup trails: 160
-- Number of trails: 1000
+- Number of trails: 1600
-- Number of parallel processes: 20
+- Number of parallel processes: 8
 - Parameters to search for:
     - $p_H$
     - $p_L$